luiscruz/course_sustainableSE/.github/PULL_REQUEST_TEMPLATE/p2_template.md

 ## Your topic idea for Project 2:
 *(Discuss your project idea with the course staff **before** submitting this pull request to make sure it is suitable for project 2.)*

+*In this project idea, make sure to clearly explain which facet of sustainable SE you are targeting and how your solution will improve it*

 <TODO: fill out>

 ## Filename of your Project 2 entry in `p2_hacking_sustainability/` (contributed in this pull request):